 And that’s being missed.
 We have this weird thing going on where some singles’ literature is diminishing marriage in an attempt to make singles happier with where they are (“You shouldn’t feel lonely, you have JESUS!!!”).
 That’s not working.
 Not with everyone.
-It’s just confusing some, because it is Scripturally confusing.
-And it’s out of whack with what God says about marriage.
-Yes, it’s hard.
-Probably harder than we’re anticipating.
-It won’t “save” us.
+Marriage retains immense value in the kingdom; it was intended to reflect the Trinity itself.
+No, it won’t “save” us.
 But no marital counselor would go “marriage ain’t all that”, as one singleness book finally just put it.
 He wouldn’t get a lot of clients.
-Instead, he would speak of the joy God intended through it and urge his clients to seek it (through selflessness, of course).
-That doesn’t change just because it’s a single looking at it.
+Instead, he would speak of the joy God intended through it and urge his clients to fight for it.

 Godly desires should never be shamed or dismissed.
 Molded, modified, and made holy, perhaps, but never dismissed.
-I firmly believe that denying a heart’s desire only locks God out of a part of one’s heart, and he wants every part.
+Dismissing a heart’s desire only locks God out of a part of one’s heart, and he wants every part.
 That is not to say that he’ll grant every desire, or grant it in our timing.
 It’s simply about giving everything to God.
-Ironically, the “you have JESUS!” campaign sometimes pushes us further from God because it can leave us feeling like God isn’t really concerned with our desires.
-We’re trying to get as close to him as possible.
-Killing worthy longings and calling it sanctification?
-That’s the opposite.
+The “you have JESUS!” campaign can push us further from God by implying that God isn’t concerned with our desires.

 May God become our hearts’ greatest desire, and may he grant us the rest in his timing.